CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 be committed.
 It returns the data and a list of Events on successful execution or an `Err(String)` on error.
 There are some helper methods tied to the `Executor` trait that create the `CosmosMsg` for you to provide a less verbose API. `instantiate_contract`,`execute_contract`, and `send_tokens` are exposed for your convenience in writing tests.
-Each execute one `CosmosMsg` atomically as if it was submitted by a user.
+Each executes one `CosmosMsg` atomically as if it was submitted by a user.
-(You can also use `execute_multi` if you wish to run multiple message together that revert all state if any fail).
+(You can also use `execute_multi` if you wish to run multiple messages together that revert all state if any fail).

 The other key entry point to `App` is the `Querier` interface that it implements.
 In particular, you can use `App.wrap()` to get a `QuerierWrapper`, which provides all kinds of nice APIs to query the blockchain, like `all_balances` and `query_wasm_smart`.
 Putting this together, you have one `Storage` wrapped into an application, where you can execute contracts and bank, query them easily, and update the current `BlockInfo`, in an API that is not very verbose or cumbersome.
-Under the hood it will process all messages returned from contracts, move "bank" tokens and call into other contracts.
+Under the hood, it will process all messages returned from contracts, move "bank" tokens, and call into other contracts.

 You can create an App for use in your test code like: